RamanMalykhin/ytcommentpuller/README.md

-This is a Jupyter Workbook that pulls all comments and replies from a provided YT video.
+This is a Jupyter Workbook that pulls all comments and replies from a provided YT video, and searches them if needed.

-Uses YT Data API and requires an API key.x
+Uses YT Data API and requires an API key.

 Todo:
 - Refactor into a proper .py script
-- Investigate why it slows down so hard
-- add search